cloudrac3r/out-of-your-element/docs/how-to-add-a-new-event-type.md

 ## Writing the d2m converter

 We can write a function that operates on this data to convert it to events.
-This is a _converter,_ not an _action._ it won't _do_ anything by itself.
+This is a _converter,_ not an _action._ It won't _do_ anything by itself.
 So it goes in the converters folder.
-The actual function is pretty simple since I've already planned what to do:
+I've already planned (in the "What will the converter do?" section) what to do, so writing the function is pretty simple:

 ```diff
 diff --git a/d2m/converters/pins-to-list.js b/d2m/converters/pins-to-list.js